-Successful completion of the Practical Degree Nursing Program:
+Successful completion of the Practical Nursing Program:

-- There is a prescribed schedule for progression through the nursing program.
-Students will register for their nursing courses according to the schedule of courses on their campus. - Students must earn an 80% (B-) grade and satisfactorily complete clinical 2. and lab requirements in each class to progress.
+- 1. There is a prescribed schedule for the nursing program. - In order to progress and receive credit for PNN program courses students must earn an 80% (B-) grade and satisfactorily complete academic, clinical and lab requirements.